boyin96/Reinforcement-Learning-Math/docs/source/mc.rst

 On-Policy Monte Carlo Control
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 On-policy methods improve the policy that is used to collect the data.
-An example of on-policy Monte Carlo control is policy iteration with ε-greedy exploration.
+An example of on-policy Monte Carlo control is policy iteration with :math:`\epsilon`-greedy exploration.

 Off-Policy Monte Carlo Control
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^